tinko26/ao/docs/environment/heap.md

 n->right = NULL;
 ```

-A heap can be initialized by clearing all its members.
+A heap can be initialized by clearing all its members, too.

 ```c
 ao_heap_t * h;